NVIDIA-Genomics-Research/rapids-single-cell-examples/README.md

 ## Configuration

-Unified Virtual Memory (UVM) can be used to oversubscribe your GPU memory so that chunks of data will be automatically offloaded to main memory when necessary.
-This is a great way to explore data without having to worry about out of memory errors, but it does degrade performance in proportion to the amount of memory GPU memory being oversubscribed.
-UVM is enabled by default in these examples and can be enabled/disabled in any RAPIDS workflow with the following
+Unified Virtual Memory (UVM) can be used to [oversubscribe](https://developer.nvidia.com/blog/beyond-gpu-memory-limits-unified-memory-pascal/) your GPU memory so that chunks of data will be automatically offloaded to main memory when necessary.
+This is a great way to explore data without having to worry about out of memory errors, but it does degrade performance in proportion to the amount of oversubscription.
+UVM is enabled by default in these examples and can be enabled/disabled in any RAPIDS workflow with the following:
 ```
 import cupy as cp
 import rmm